Cuba: From Havana to Santiago

 Description of the trip

-On this trip, as well as touring the eastern part of the country, you will be able to delve into the roots and culture surrounding the Cuban dances that you love so much, and you will also receive 2h of classes per day for a teacher who will accompany you throughout the trip, as well as other local teachers.
-It is therefore a immersive experience to the world of salsa in its country of origin, with other fellow travellers who share the same passion for dance as you, in a small group and with a travel coordinator who will make sure that everything goes perfectly.
+We will travel from Havana to Santiago.
+As well as travelling around the eastern part of the country, you will be able to delve into the roots and culture surrounding the Cuban dances you love so much, and we will also have Daily classes with a teacher who we will accompany you throughout the journey, as well as other local teachers.
+It is therefore a immersive experience to the world of salsa in its country of origin, with other fellow travellers who share the same passion for dance as you, in a Small international group and with a travel coordinator who will make sure that everything goes perfectly.

-We will continue to Camagüey, Its historic centre is a World Heritage Site.
-It is known for its tinajones, its quiet squares, its intense cultural life and its artists.
-A city that enchants from the calm and where we will take the opportunity to visit the folkloric group of Camagüey and take some classes with them with live music.
+We will continue to Camagüey, where its historic centre is also a UNESCO World Heritage site.
+It is known for its tinajones (large earthenware jars), its tranquil squares, its intense cultural life and its artists.
+We will take the opportunity to visit Folk group from Camagüey and take some classes with them with live music.

 What do you need to travel to Cuba?